Crisis Communication Agency.

 Crisis Prevention & Management.

-These processes are documented as form a significant part of the Crisis Manual.
+These processes are documented as forming a significant part of the Crisis Manual.

-The Crisis Manual is the complete ‘go-to’ reference manual for dealing with all anticipated crisis situations.
+The Crisis Manual is the complete ‘go-to’ reference manual for dealing with all anticipated crises.

 Assess Your Risks For Crisis Management.

-The first step is a risk assessment, which identifies potential crises that would harm your reputation and disrupt your business function and/or processes.
+The first step is a risk assessment, identifying potential crises that harm your reputation and disrupt your business function and/or processes.

 Work with your leadership team, your crisis response team, if you have one, and other key stakeholders to begin listing all relevant threats and vulnerabilities that could impact the company.